 It’s rising in the rankings; its global profile has increased a lot.
 In cities like London, Tokyo, and Hong Kong, there are global financial centres so a lot of money flows into them.
 A lot of foreign demand helped push up prices in Vancouver.
 This is not likely to happen again (i.e. our dollar won’t drop another 25%).
 As growth has slowed, these countries have tightened up on capital controls and don’t let as much money leave the country.
 Caution is warranted as to how much money will flow into Vancouver.
 The attraction might be that house prices on the US west coast are blowing up (e.g. L.A., San Francisco, Seattle); in this respect, Vancouver is more affordable.
 Canada has a more liberal immigration policy.
 We are headed in the direction of these other cities; tourism is growing.
 But there is still a long way to go.

-Regarding the previous run-up in prices, there was a perfect storm or confluence of events with strong global growth, the fall of the Canadian dollar, and extremely low interest rates to boost prices.
+Regarding the future of Vancouver real estate and the previous run-up in prices, there was a perfect storm or confluence of events with strong global growth, the fall of the Canadian dollar, and extremely low interest rates to boost prices.
 Going forward, Brendan is looking at different fundamentals that will dictate where the market’s headed.
 There are almost two markets.
 The single-family and single-family attached, which will do fairly well with forecasted growth of 4-5% over the next two years.
 In the multi-family condo market, a huge amount of new supply is coming up.
 The number of completions as a ratio of population growth is very high.
 Recently, housing starts have pulled back, but dollar values continue to skyrocket, which suggests large investment in the luxury, high-end market.
 However, interest rates cool down demand so there will be a significant correction to the apartment and condo market.
 Qualitatively, Vancouver is a great place to live and values could be affected by this desire of many people.

 On people hedging against global warming: